-Separate Brake connector required Connect brake only when present
+Separate Brake connector required Connect brake only when present NOTE: NC = no connection

 Brake Information: 24 Vdc power is required to release the brake during operation.
 Ensure that pins B and C in the power connector are used for the brake.